karthequian/Kubernetes/03_02 Running your first helloworld/Readme.md

 MacbookHome:~ karthik$
 ```

-### Setting up a loadbalancer
+### Setting up a load balancer
-You'll notice that in the `kubectl get all` command, the service has a port mapping defined, however, when you try to hit that port via your web browser, you won't be able to reach the service.
+You'll notice that in the `kubectl get all` command, the service has a port mapping defined; however, when you try to hit that port via your web browser, you won't be able to reach the service.

-This is because by default, the Pod is only accessible by its internal IP address within the cluster.
-To make the helloworld container accessible from outside the Kubernetes virtual network, you have to expose the Pod as a Kubernetes Service.
+This is because by default, the pod is only accessible by its internal IP address within the cluster.
+To make the helloworld container accessible from outside the Kubernetes virtual network, you have to expose the pod as a Kubernetes service.

-To do this, we can expose the Pod to the public internet using the kubectl expose command `kubectl expose deployment helloworld --type=LoadBalancer`
+To do this, we can expose the pod to the public internet using the kubectl expose command `kubectl expose deployment helloworld --type=LoadBalancer`

-The --type=LoadBalancer flag exposes the Deployment outside of the cluster.
-On cloud providers that support load balancers, an external IP address would be provisioned to access the Service.
+The --type=LoadBalancer flag exposes the deployment outside of the cluster.
+On cloud providers that support load balancers, an external IP address would be provisioned to access the service.

-To do this in the Minikube environment, the LoadBalancer type makes the Service accessible through the minikube service command.
+To do this in the minikube environment, the LoadBalancer type makes the service accessible through the minikube service command.

 `minikube service helloworld`